wazuh/wazuh-documentation/source/user-manual/agent-enrollment/index.rst

 Troubleshooting
 ---------------

-Refer to the :ref:`Troubleshooting <troubleshooting>` section for details on how to test the connectivity between the agent and the manager.
+Refer to the :doc:`Troubleshooting <../agent-enrollment/troubleshooting>` section for details on how to test the connectivity between the agent and the manager.

 .. toctree::